Skip to main content Accessibility information

 BSc (Hons) Speech and Language Therapy

-This popular course is no. 1 in England for student satisfaction in Speech and Language Therapy (Complete University Guide 2022) and scores 92% student satisfaction (NSS 2021).
+This popular course is ranked 3rd in England for student satisfaction in Speech and Language Therapy (Complete University Guide 2025) and we celebrate our 30th year of training the future SLT workforce in 2024-5.

 Speech and language therapist teaches vocal exercises to young client